pegi3s/dockerfiles/translatorx/README.md

 - `alignment.fas` to the actual name of your FASTA input file containing the protein sequence alignment.
 - `output` to the actual name of your output file.

-To see the `TranslatorX` help, just run: `docker run --rm -v /your/data/dir:/data pegi3s/translatorx bash -c "perl translatorx_vLocal.pl -help"`
+To see the `TranslatorX` help, just run: `docker run --rm -v /your/data/dir:/data pegi3s/translatorx translatorx_vLocal.pl`

 ### *Note*